 these examples demonstrate the need to explore the how among- and within-individual variation in mass affects metabolic rate across different temperature environments.

 An individual’s body mass can fluctuate drastically within its lifetime, these can be in response to temporal changes in growth, diet, seasonality and reproductive activity.
-These fluctuations in body mass will undoubtly affect and individuals metabolic rate and individuals may adaptively adjust their energetic expenditure to conserve energy.
+These fluctuations in body mass will undoubtedly affect an individuals metabolic rate and individuals may adaptively adjust their energetic expenditure to conserve energy.
 This intra-individual variation in mass and its effects on metabolic has been largely been neglected in the metabolic theory literature.
 Interestingly, intra-individual exponents are often greatly than one, implying when individuals increase in mass, their metabolic rate increases disproportionally higher than a lower mass.
 Neglecting to account for hierarchical variation in scaling relationships will confound within-individual effects and among-individual effects.
 Distinguishing between inter- and intra- individual effects allows to new hypotheses to be formulated about the mechanisms that drive broad scale patterns from the bottom up ({vandePol:2009em}).

 Whole-organism metabolic rate, undoubtedly a very labile trait, determines how an animal optimises their energy expenditure to competing processes such as reproductive, growth or maintenance (Careau:2008fi}).